-Restricted cash represents cash held in a depository account at a financial institution to collateralize a conditional stand-by letter of credit related to the Company's Waltham, Massachusetts facility lease agreement and the Company's Lexington, Massachusetts facility lease agreement.
+Restricted cash represents cash held in a depository account at a financial institution to collateralize a conditional stand-by letter of credit related to the Company's Lexington, Massachusetts facility lease agreement.
 Restricted cash is reported as non-current unless the restrictions are expected to be released in the next twelve months.